change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-create.md

 	    └── raw
  </div>

- Which of the following set of commands would achieve this objective?
- What would the other commands do?

  <div class="alert alert-secondary" role="alert" markdown="1">
- <i class="fa-solid fa-user-pen fa-xl"></i>  **Reproduce Folder Structure**
+ <i class="fa-solid fa-user-pen fa-xl"></i>  **Exercise: Reproduce Folder Structure**
  <hr/>

+Which of the following sequence of commands would achieve this objective?
+What would the other sequences do?

+Command sequence 1:
  ```bash
  $ mkdir 2016-05-20
  $ mkdir 2016-05-20/data
  $ mkdir 2016-05-20/data/processed
  $ mkdir 2016-05-20/data/raw
  ```

+Command sequence 2:
  ```bash
  $ mkdir 2016-05-20
  $ cd 2016-05-20